thibault-sellin/project_ayomi/README.md

 # project_ayomi

 This project use a PostgreSLQ database to store the user information.
+Django, Python and Bootstrap for the app.
+Docker for the conterization.

+After downloading the project :

 * use this command to start the build :
 ```sh